lorebianchi98/FG-CLIP/README.md

 This repository contains the code to perform training and evaluation of CLIP on the object crop of the [FG-OVD](https://github.com/lorebianchi98/FG-OVD) training sets and benchmarks.

 The `checkpoints` directory stores the parameters obtained from these trainings.
 To utilize these pre-trained CLIP projections which enhance CLIP's fine-grained understanding without repeating the training process, please refer to [Load weights](#load-weights).
+# Updates
+- :fire: 09/2024: **"Is CLIP the main roadblock for fine-grained open-world perception?"** won the *Best Paper Award* at CBMI 2024!
 # Installation

 ```bash